jellyfin/jellyfin.org/docs/general/administration/migrate.md

 # Migrating

-This page explains how to migrate from Emby to Jellyfin as well as how to migrate a Jellyfin installation.
+This page covers migrations of Jellyfin as well as migrations to Jellyfin.

-Jellyfins internal databases are not designed for migrations.
-Depending on your case there may be ways to work around this, f.ex. by just migrating parts of the data, or because it's possible maintain the same file paths.
+Jellyfins internal databases cannot be copied or adjusted easily.
+Depending on your case there may be ways to work around this, for example by just migrating parts of the data, or because it's possible maintain the same file paths.

 If that's not an option for you, there is also a script available to migrate the entire database without data loss, but it's not a turn-key solution.

 ## Full Database Migration

-[Jellyfin Migrator](https://github.com/MMMZZZZ/Jellyfin-Migrator) is a script that can migrate your entire installation from Windows to Linux or Linux Docker.
-It can also do other migrations, like f.ex. a reorganization of your media files.
+[Jellyfin Migrator](https://github.com/MMMZZZZ/Jellyfin-Migrator) is a third-party script that can migrate your entire installation from Windows to Linux or Linux Docker.
+It can also do other migrations, like a reorganization of your media files.
 All statistics, settings and metadata are preserved.
-Please check the readme of the project for further details.

 ## Watched Status Migration

-There are scripts available that will use the API to copy watched status and users from one instance to another.
+There are third-party scripts available that will use the API to copy watched status and users from one instance to another.
 This can be done from Plex, Emby or another Jellyfin instance.

 [Emby/Jellyfin to Jellyfin migration](https://github.com/CobayeGunther/Emby2Jelly)

 [Plex to Jellyfin migration](https://github.com/wilmardo/migrate-plex-to-jellyfin)

-## Migrating Linux Install to Docker
+## Migrating Linux install to Docker

 It's possible to use the data of a local install in the official docker image by mapping files and folders to the same locations and configuring the image accordingly.
 It's possible to do this via the command line or by using Docker environment variables.
 To read more, see the [Configuration](/docs/general/administration/configuration) page.